benjaminrae/blog/src/content/blog/no-more-noisy-type-assertions.md

 One of the criticisms of TypeScript that I've seen floating around the internet is that TypeScript can add a lot of noise your codebase.
 Even though I would never work with JavaScript with it, there probably is some truth behind that opinion.

+I was building a simple POC today for a browser extension and basically what I was trying to do was handle messages send from the extension's popup to the extension's background script.
+I found myself in a situation where I was doing a lot of type assertions and it got me thinking about how I could avoid that.

+Have you ever found yourself in a situation like this?

 Let's see if we can clean up some of that noise today.

 ![](https://media.giphy.com/media/xsATxBQfeKHCg/giphy-downsized-large.gif)

-Have you ever found yourself in a situation like this?

-Imagine you have these types
+Imagine you have these types:

 ```ts
 enum MessageActions {